 Disability Services provides services for people with intellectual disability and autism aimed at improving the daily functioning of the individual and the efficiency of their home life through equipment provision and home modifications.

-The assessment and provision of equipment is carried out by the Equipment Therapy team.
+The assessment and provision of equipment is carried out by the team in the Adult Therapy Program.

 This team provides:

 - services to eligible adults who live with their families, by themselves or by themselves with support

 - consultancy and support to Disability Services' Early Childhood Development program

 - consultancy and support to disability service organisations, WA Health, local councils or others as requested.